-It is not against the law if the landlord or agent does not want smokers, tenants with poor tenancy history or people who have had an issue with rent payments, this is not against the law.
+It is not against the law if the landlord or agent does not want smokers, tenants with poor tenancy history or people who have had an issue with rent payments.

 If a person is treated unfairly due to their race, sex, marital status etc, this is known as direct discrimination.
 For example, if a landlord refused to rent to you because you have children.

 If there is a rule, policy, practice or procedure that adversely affects a group of people, this is known as indirect discrimination.
 For example:

 - setting more restrictive standards, such as a higher than necessary income

 - having an across the board 'no pets' policy which also excludes the needs of disabled tenants, such as those with a guide dog